Azure/lza-oracle/docs/wiki/ANSIBLE-DG.md

 EOF
 ```

-YOu can also edit the existing "inventory_dg" file and rename it as "inventory".
+You can also edit the existing "inventory_dg" file and rename it as "inventory".

 Below is an example of what the "inventory" file should look like after running the above command: